MicrosoftDocs/biztalk-docs/biztalk/core/x12-transaction-sets-100-250.md

 manager: "anneta"
 ---
 # X12 Transaction Sets 100-250
-This topic lists the X12 transaction sets and versions that are supported by [!INCLUDE[prague](../includes/prague-md.md)].
+This topic lists the X12 transaction sets and versions that are supported by BizTalk Server.

  The following transaction sets are contained in this topic: